Whitebeam Tree Options Explained. Click the link for Bare Root Whitebeam

 The whitebeam tree (sorbus aria 'Lutescens') is a native, hardy British tree, found commonly in southern England.
 Its leaves are a spectacular colour in spring when they are a silver-white colour, the undersides being hairy.

 Expect creamy white flowers which will attract bees, followed by attractive red berries that appear in small clusters in Autumn.
 The Whitebeam is considered a medium-sized tree which in horticultural terms means it will grow to around 6 m at 10 years and could stop depending on local conditions or it could carry on to around 12m.
 Expect the ultimate height to be from 20-50 years which sounds odd, we agree it is but don't tell us, tell the rest of the industry that categorize these trees.
-The spread of the Whitebeam is usually around 80% of height so if it gets to 10m tall, expect the spread to be around 8m.
+The spread of the Whitebeam is usually around 80% of its height so if it gets to 10m tall, expect the spread to be around 8m.

-As with most Sorbus trees, the Lutescens berries are suitable for making jellies, just like crab apples and most grow fairly true to type from seed but we don't want you to do that as we loose a sale!
+As with most Sorbus trees, the Lutescens berries are suitable for making jellies, just like crab apples and most grow fairly true to type from seed but we don't want you to do that as we lose a sale!

-The Whitebeam tree has performed so well that the RHS has given it an Award of Garden Mertit.
+The Whitebeam tree has performed so well that the RHS has given it an Award of Garden Merit.
 There was probably no red carpet ceremony for this, maybe just a few drinks down the local.

 Also considered suitable for Coastal sites.
 Now when we say coastal, we don't mean planting on the beach waterline at low tide and you come back a few hours later to find your tree submerged.